Sally EdwardsIntegrative psychotherapist

 In my work with clients I provide support using a trauma-informed approach, which means rather than asking, "What's wrong with you?"
 I am instead more interested in asking, "What's happened to you?"
-Very often, the mental and emotional problems we experience are a direct result of what we have been through in life, and with the right support, such as the counselling relationship offers, it is possible to overcome difficulties and find strength, happiness, meaning, and fulfilment, even during really challenging periods.
+Because usually the issues we struggle with have a direct link to what we have been through in life.

 I have full public liability and indemnity insurance, an up-to-date Enhanced DBS certificate, and I practice under the ethical framework established by the British Association for Counselling and Psychotherapy (BACP).
 This means that I am committed to working with you in a safe and professional way that empowers you to identify what choices you have available to you and what resources you already possess.

-There are many ways of working, or 'modalities', in counselling.
+There are many ways of working, or 'modalities', in therapy.
 I work in an integrative way, which as the name suggests is a combined approach that brings together different elements of specific therapies.
-Integrative counselling takes the view that there is no single approach that can treat every client in all situations.
-Rather, each person deserves to be considered as an individual with a unique set of problems, and counselling techniques need to be tailored to your personal needs and circumstances.
+Integrative therapy takes the view that there is no single approach that can treat every client in all situations.
+Rather, each person deserves to be considered as an individual with a unique set of problems, and therapy techniques need to be tailored to your personal needs and circumstances.
 I work in a trauma-informed way with clients who have experienced trauma in their lives.

 Cognitive Behavioural Therapy (CBT) - An approach that looks at your thought, feeling and behaviour patterns, working together in sessions to change some of these to manage your problems.